 We’d like to thank Chris Tebbetts for this guest blog post!
-Chris is faculty for Getting Your Middle Grade or Young Adult Unstuck Online On Demand Workshop.
+Chris is faculty, along with Erin Dionne, for Getting Your Middle Grade or Young Adult Novel Unstuck.
 Thanks, Chris!

-One of the exercises we do at Getting Your Middle Grade or Young Adult Unstuck is all about encouraging writers to hone in on the kinds of things that stick to them the most, creatively speaking.
+One of the exercises we do at our Getting Your Middle Grade or Young Adult Unstuck workshop is all about encouraging writers to hone in on the kinds of things that stick to them the most, creatively speaking.
 I’m talking about favorite stories, persistent memories, influences on their creative lives, etc., all with an eye on identifying prospective core material from which we might draw for a current or future writing project.
 Feel free to play along as you read through the rest of this blog entry.

 First, I ask my writers to take a minute or less to make a list of five favorite movies, or, for the cinematically disinclined, favorite books, books from childhood, t.v. shows, plays, video games…anything with a story.
 It’s not meant to be a definitive list, but a quickly-generated one that captures whatever items most quickly come to mind in that particular moment.